rudymatela/fitspec/black/README.md

 	import Data.List (sort)

-Then we need a property map, that given the number of tests and a sorting implementation, return whether each property holds.
+Then we need a property map: given the number of tests and a sorting implementation, return whether each property holds.
 Since we don't have any properties, we will start by returning and empty list: